Christmas traditions for families

 PNP – Portable north pole – in my opinion the best freebie EVER!! – bringing a little magic to Christmas.
 Just add in a few details and pictures of your little one and they will receive a personalised video message from Santa.
 The quality of this one is beautiful & Santa is totally believable!
 You can even create some cheeky messages for colleagues and friends telling them they have been naughty!
 Visit PNP’s website for hours of fun

-Reindeer glitter – take a small cup of oats, mix it up with some glitter and put it in a christmas bag to put in your Christmas eve box (see further down) – for your little ones to sprinkle outside the house – the glitter lights the way for the reindeer and the oats provide a nibble for them whilst Santa is inside getting riddled on the “snifter” !
+Reindeer glitter – take a small cup of oats, mix it up with some glitter and put it in a christmas bag to put in your Christmas eve box (see further down) – for your little ones to sprinkle outside the house – the glitter lights the way for the reindeer and the oats provide something for them to nibble on while they wait for Santa.

 NORAD – Now this one is a great way to encourage your little ones to bed on Christmas eve.
 NORAD online tracks Santas journey across the world in real time – so as soon as he is in Western Europe my kids scuttle off to bed.
 They know that Santa only has time for one fly past, and if they are awake then he simply can’t come into our home and risk being seen by them.
 “Ho Ho Ho” says mummy when she gets an early evening of peace and quiet.
 This year NORAD have a whole new website to explore before christmas with a countdown to the day and loads of games and things to read.

-Topping the christmas tree – this has been our festive tradition for the past 21 years.
+Topping the Christmas tree – this has been our festive tradition for many years.
 Since I had my beautiful daughter Ellie she has been asked to finish off our tree decorating by placing the angel at the top.
-Obviously I had to help her just a little bit in the first two years, but she soon got the hang of it!
-This year she still returned from Uni for just a few hours to help me decorate the tree and to put the “new” fairy at the top (the fairy is actually 16 years old now – but will be forever called the “new” fairy).
-She kindly shares the job now with her smallest brother who she has to help reach up – but every year we get a new picture to add to the album, and its a lovely snapshot of how they are growing so quickly – measured by their height against the tree!
+Obviously, I had to help her just a little bit in the first two years, but she soon got the hang of it!
+Every year we get a new picture to add to the album, and its a lovely snapshot of how the kids are growing so quickly – measured by their height against the tree!

 And finally….
 The Christmas day walk with the dog / pram / bike / scooter / in-laws …….
 Because when it is all feeling a little too much a stroll can make everything seem so much better 🙂